DaniilTsitavets/webserver-ec2-module-terraform/documentation/documentation.md

-# Task 1: GitHub Actions Pipeline for Infrastructure Deployment
+# Simple GitHub Actions Pipeline for Infrastructure Deployment

-## Overview

-This task implements a GitHub Actions pipeline to automate Terraform-based infrastructure deployment on AWS.
-The pipeline includes validation, formatting, planning, manual apply, and optional destroy.

 ## How It Works